-Let’s talk about Texas and where the cheapest place to live might be.
+Let’s talk about the cheapest towns to live in Texas.
 Texas has become a hot spot for inward migration for some years now.
-The cheap places in Texas are going to be out of the way small towns.
+The cheap places in Texas are going to be out of the way of small towns.
 You won’t find Houston, Dallas, or Austin on the list.

-Texas in the last decade has been consistently one of the most moved to states in the country for good reason.
+Texas in the last decade has been consistently one of the most moving states in the country for good reason.
 They do a lot of things right.
 Taxes aren’t crazy.
-They have enticed a lot of big corporations to move to the state, decent schools in most places, and low crime rates on average.
+They have enticed a lot of big corporations to move to the state, with decent schools in most places, and low crime rates on average.

 So if you could work remotely or you’re retired and really don’t need a job, you could save a lot of money living in one of the towns on this list.
 Let’s take a look.

 10. Plain view, Texas, plain view, a town in Texas with a population of about twenty thousand residents.
 It’s in what they call the panhandle of Texas between Amarillo and Lubbock.
 Living in plain view offers the residents kind of a suburb.
 But it’s also really sparse.
 It’s weird.
 It’s kind of spread out.
-I mean, there are not houses right on top of each other, which is a good thing.
-Most of the residents own their own home and many families live in plain view, low crime and the public schools in plain view are above average.
+I mean, there are no houses right on top of each other, which is a good thing.
+Most of the residents own their own homes and many families live in plain view, low crime, and the public schools in plain view are above average.